Huskers Tradition

 1995: One of College Football’s Greatest Teams

 The 1995 Huskers dominated opponents and beat Florida in the Fiesta Bowl.
-Many fans and analysts still view this team as one of the best ever.
+Many fans still view this team as one of the best college football teams ever assembled.

 1997: Osborne’s Final Title